Jonesey86/Maze-Game-2/ReadME.md

   to the house.

 3. Win or Reset
-   The game detects wins or loss and displays the result.
+   The game detects wins or loss and displays the result along with a congratulations message.

 _Click Reset to restart the game_.